-This street version of the XR250R was built to conform to USA Department of Transportation regulations for street legal motorcycles, but was sold worldwide.
-It had road legal lights and tires, a steel fuel tank, keyed ignition/steering lock, lower seat height and other minor changes.
+With its little heavy weight, it was recommended for street use only and was not selected for trail runs.
 Some 40 lb (18 kg) heavier, it had reduced off-road ability.
-It shared the XR250R's RFVC 249 cc (15.2 cu in) engine, but with a different carburetor and 3 mm (0.12 in) smaller exhaust headers to meet emissions requirements.
-It was manufactured from 1991-2007.
+This model had the same engine as of XR250R's RFVC 249 cc engine, but it was provided with different carburetor and 3 mm smaller exhaust headers to meet emissions requirements.
+It was manufactured from 1991 till 2007.